Advanced-App-Dev-and-Deploy/Pong-OOP-Abstract-Classes/Intro Abstract Classes/07 Annonymous Class/ReadMe.txt

 Annonomous Class Question: Does this have to be a "Global Class" (although only one Object is made) or can this be a local object?
+- Can it function like the extended classes and be garbage collected in setup() before .add to arrayList

 ---